 Ms. Bernstein leads and is a primary contributor to the annual "PwC State of Compliance" survey.
 She is quoted and has written on building risk and compliance programs in numerous media, including The Wall Street Journal, CFO Journal, CFO.com, Investors Business Daily, Thomson Reuters Compliance Complete and Big4.com among others.

-Sally’s risk focus is driven more towards holistic and value added approaches that support achievement of overall organizational strategy.
+Ms. Bernstein's risk focus is driven more towards holistic and value added approaches that support achievement of overall organizational strategy.
 She has spent a number of years helping clients manage risks from various angles.
 For example she has supported large government programs, large systems transformations, large business transformations and large scale multinational compliance responses.
 The consistent theme is her ability to quickly understand the goals, objectives and challenges and then structure an approach that drives towards a desired outcome.
-She has experience across a range of industries and sizes having worked with both global multi nationals and local non public companies with a particular focus on retail and consumer companies.
+She has experience across a range of industries and sizes having worked with both global multi-nationals and local non-public companies with a particular focus on retail and consumer companies.
 She is a certified Project Management Professional and has managed many large scale global initiatives.

 Ms. Bernstein has a Bachelors of Science in Industrial Engineering and a Masters of Business Administration in International Business.

 Stefan Linssen is Publisher & Editor-in-Chief of the Ethisphere Institute and is responsible for setting the direction of Ethisphere's global media platforms.
 Over the past seven years with Ethisphere, he has been responsible for overseeing Ethisphere’s media, which includes Ethisphere Magazine, World’s Most Ethical Companies Executive Briefing, Ethics Summits and other global platforms.
-Prior to working at Ethisphere, Mr. Linssen worked as a producer for CNN following breaking news all across the globe.
+Prior to working at Ethisphere, Mr. Linssen worked for CNN following breaking news all across the globe.
 Mr. Linssen graduated from the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.